-How to pay Intrastat penalties and the time it takes for payment to reach HM Revenue and Customs (HMRC).
+How to pay Intrastat penalties and the time it takes for payment to reach HMRC.

-If you get a penalty and HMRC charge you an administrative fine you’ll need to pay using one of the payment methods described below.
+If you get a penalty and HMRC charges you an administrative fine you’ll need to pay using one of these payment methods.

 How much time to allow

 Make sure you pay by the date shown on the notice or HMRC may take you to court.

 The time you need to allow depends on how you pay.